-Raise your hand if you find yourself hitting up social media, chatting away with co-workers, daydreaming, or generally wasting your time while you’re supposed to be working ??
+Raise your hand if you find yourself hitting up social media, daydreaming, or generally wasting your time while you’re supposed to be working ??

 Instead of trying to force yourself to respond to that email (you know the one you’ve just read 16 times and you still have no idea what it says), try to take intentional breaks.
 Breaks that will re-energize you and boost your mood.